andytumelty/linux-sysadmin-interview-questions/README.md

 * What are the advantages/disadvantages of script vs compiled program?
 * What's the relationship between continuous delivery and DevOps?
 * What are the important aspects of a system of continuous integration and deployment?
+* Can CEPH filesystem be utilised using Filesystem in User Space (FUSE) API? (yes/no)

 ####[[⬆]](#toc) <a name='fun'>Fun Questions:</a>